wagleswapnil/ML-for-FF/README.md

 # Author

 The program is written by
-Swapnil Wagle
+Swapnil Wagle,
-PhD Student, Dept. of Theory and Bioystems
+PhD Student, Dept. of Theory and Bioystems,
-Max Planck Institute of Colloids and Interfaces Potsdam, Germany
+Max Planck Institute of Colloids and Interfaces, Potsdam, Germany
 E-mail: swapnil.wagle[at]mpikg[dot]mpg[dot]de